longzheng/open-dynamic-export/docs/configuration/battery.md

             "batterySocTargetPercent": 80,
             "batterySocMinPercent": 20,
             "batterySocMaxPercent": 95,
-            "batteryChargeMaxWatts": 5000,
-            "batteryDischargeMaxWatts": 5000,
             "batteryPriorityMode": "battery_first"
+            // "batteryChargeMaxWatts": 5000, // (number) optional: if omitted, the inverter's hardware limit applies
+            // "batteryDischargeMaxWatts": 5000, // (number) optional: if omitted, the inverter's hardware limit applies
-            // "exportLimitWatts": 5000 // (number) optional: the maximum export limit in watts.
-If omitted, all surplus is exported
+            // "exportLimitWatts": 5000 // (number) optional: if omitted, all surplus is exported }
-        }
     }
 }